Costava/heightmap-ray-marcher/README.md

 Press escape to exit.
 Press F11 to toggle fullscreen.
+Press F12 to save a screenshot in `screenshots` directory.
 You can freely resize the window.

 For each pixel, a ray is cast and intersection is checked with an axis aligned bounding box (AABB) around the heightmap.